ohbarye/markdown-server/README.rst

 Start server
 ------------

 You don't need any special preparation to try to start server.
-Just execute below comands.
+Just execute below commands.

 ::